 The challenge before them is formidable.
 The main enemy viral reservoir is an amorphous body composed of cells infected with the virus replication in a suspended state, and can

-also include infected cells outside the range of standard therapy such as in brain.
+also include infected cells beyond the reach of standard treatment, such as in the brain.
 The standard for HIV treatment does not eliminate the reservoir because ARVs only work when a cell is replicating and because not all drugs can cross the blood-brain barrier call.

 Unfortunately, Brown curing cure is not widely applicable.
 Such cancer treatments, which are highly expensive, have a steep mortality rate; post-Brown, similar efforts to cure HIV and cancer simultaneously in six other failed or individuals died before investigators can determine if the cure of HIV has been successful.
 Attempts to prepare the body for a bone marrow transplant with a less potentially lethal strategy also means not defeat HIV.

 A critical obstacle facing efforts for healing is that scientists have not yet developed refined tools enough to determine with absolute certainty that no infected cells in hidden latency in one's body that may in later years to life, start producing new copies of the HIV and eventually repopulate the reservoir.
 An important element of the research and work of discovery that characterizes the healing field in large measure today is the attempt to map the reservoir and to develop tests that can accurately measure its presence.
 Versions of such springs tests are helping scientists to determine the success of current attempts to at least reduce the size of the reservoir.

 The disappointing case of the notorious Mississippi Baby illustrates not only the pitfalls of this inability to correctly detect and measure the reservoir but also the lack of standards for describing a cure or anything of HIV in that which is generically approximated to the scientific community.